- Contact Sales

 1.5 References in the Agreement to time are references to the time in London, UK.

-2.1 The advertising of the CloudSET Services on the Provider's website constitutes an "invitation to treat"; and the Customer's order for the CloudSET Services constitutes a contractual offer.
+2.1 The advertising of the Cloudset Services on the Provider's website constitutes an "invitation to treat"; and the Customer's order for the Cloudset Web Services constitutes a contractual offer.
 No contract will come into force between the Provider and the Customer unless and until the Provider accepts the Customer's order in accordance with the procedure detailed in this Clause 2.

 2.2 In order to enter into the Agreement, the Customer must take the following steps: